deepgahlot11/company_research_platform/README.md

 **RECOMMENDED - USE DOCKER COMPOSE UP FOR RUNNING**

-**NOTE: USE YOU OWN GEMINI and TAVILY API KEYS IN docker-compose.yml FILE IF YOU GET ANY ERRORS OR EXCEPTIONS , get you own Gemini API key - https://aistudio.google.com/apikey**
+**NOTE: USE YOUR OWN GEMINI and TAVILY API KEYS IN docker-compose.yml FILE IF YOU GET ANY ERRORS OR EXCEPTIONS , get you own Gemini API key - https://aistudio.google.com/apikey**

 **Deployable on render.com as well**